Rentvesting | Pros and cons for property investors - NAB

 Rentvesting gives you the freedom to invest anywhere in Australia.
 When you widen your search, you’ll have more opportunity to find emerging markets with potential for high returns.
 That said, you’ll need to keep in mind that different states and territories have their own regulations, taxes and market trends.
 You’ll also need to be comfortable with the idea of managing your property from afar.

-Get advice on buying an investment property that fits your financial goals and lifestyle.
+Learn more about buying an investment property that fits your financial goals and lifestyle.

 Does rentvesting work for you?